 CDCC uses a number of custodians in its business operations.
-Clearing Member assets which qualify as bookentry securities are held at either the Canadian Depository for Securities (CDS) or with various regulated banks.
+Clearing Member assets which qualify as book-entry securities are held at either the Canadian Depository for Securities (CDS) or entities that are either regulated bank or trust and loan companies.
 In the former case, CDS is a designated CSD in Canada subject to the oversight of the Bank of Canada and various provincial securities regulators.
-In the latter case, only custodians that are subject to the Bank Act are considered acceptable depositories within CDCC's Rules.
-Entities that are subject to the Bank Act are under the direct oversight of the Office of the Superintendent of Financial Institutions (OSFI) of Canada.
-Finally, for cash collateral, CDCC Rules only permit the use of custodians that are regulated under the Trust and Loans Companies Act, thereby assuring its claim on cash assets held at those institutions.
+In the latter case, . entities that are subject to the Bank Act or the Trust and Loans Companies Act are under the direct oversight of the Office of the Superintendent of Financial Institutions (OSFI) of Canada,